 Archimedes Russell was born in Andover, Massachusetts on June 13th, 1840.
 Russell, the son of a carpenter (Moody Russell), apprenticed a local painter in Andover and, shortly after, a prominent Boston architect, John Stevens.
-He moved to Syracuse in 1862 and found a job in the office of respected architect Horatio Nelson White.
-White’s office designed many fixtures of Syracuse’s landscape, including downtown’s Gridely Building and Syracuse University’s Hall of Languages and did so in a number of different styles that range from Gothic to Victorian.
+He moved to Syracuse on December 4th, 1862 and found a job in the office of respected architect Horatio Nelson White.
+White’s office designed many fixtures of Syracuse’s landscape, including downtown’s Gridley Building and Syracuse University’s Hall of Languages and did so in a number of different styles that range from Gothic to Victorian.

 Russell established his own practice in 1868, taking advantage of the development boom of late 19th century Syracuse that occurred after the Civil War.
-He went on to work on over 800 commissions over the course of his life, the most of any architect according to Syracuse University.
-Some of his work include the McCarthy Building, Dey Brothers, the Yates Hotel, Crouse College, Central High School, The Charles E. Lipe Machine Shop (today’s Gear Factory), and the fourth Onondaga County Court House.
+He went on to work on nearly 800 commissions over the course of his life, the most of any architect according to Syracuse University.
+Some of his work includes the McCarthy Building, Dey Brothers, the Yates Hotel, Crouse College, Central High School, The Charles E. Lipe Machine Shop (today’s Gear Factory), and the fourth Onondaga County Court House.

-When Russell died in 1915, at age 75, partner Melvin King took over.
-Today, the firm is known as King & King Architects and is the oldest operating architectural firm in New York State and the fourth-oldest in the country.
+When Russell died in 1915, at age 75, partner Melvin King took over the firm.
+Today, the firm is known as King & King Architects, the oldest operating architectural firm in New York State and the fourth-oldest in the country.